Sign in

 • Applications and Uses:

-• Smoothing rough concrete surfaces.
+• Smoothing concrete surfaces post-pour.

-• Preparing floors for finishes or coatings.
+• Preparing floors for coating or finishing.

-• Removing paint or other coatings from concrete.
+• Removing various coatings from concrete.

 Tile